-- Add the rice and stir until coated with the butter.
+- Add the rice and stir until coated.

 - Increase the heat to medium-high.

 - Stir in vegetable stock, bay leaf, and parsley.
 Raise the heat to medium-high heat and bring to a boil.
 As soon as it reaches a boil, lower the heat to a low heat, cover and cook until all the stock has been absorbed by the rice and the rice is tender, about 15 to 18 minutes.

 - Remove from the heat and let it set for 5 minutes.
 Discard the bay leaf.
 Fluff the rice and serve.